 • Lyme disease (); We recommend reading about.
 From the article you will learn when Ceftriaxone is prescribed for cats, how to properly dose and inject a cat, as well as how much to inject the drug and its analogues.

 Ceftriaxone is used for 5 to 14 days, most often the course of treatment is 1-1.5 weeks.
-In each case, the duration of therapy is determined by the doctor, controls the treatment and identifies the risks of side effects.
+In each case, the duration of therapy is determined by the doctor, monitors the treatment and identifies the risks of side effects.

-Composition and form of release
+Composition and release form

 Pharmacological properties